LucaPatarca/MsiPowerCenter/README.md

 Then you can just run the install.sh script and give it the root possword when required.

 ### These are some of the features that i plan to implement:
+- [ ] Simplify installation instruction/procedure
+- [ ] Replace the entire backend service with a linux kernel module
 - [ ] Make it more general so that it can work on different MSI computers
+- [ ] Write a basic cli tool for automations and stuff
-- [ ] Add more and better profiles (at least 4 like the windows software)
+- [x] Add more and better profiles (at least 4 like the windows software)
-- [ ] User should be able to create fully customized profiles (using the GUI app)
+- [ ] User will be able to create fully customized profiles (using the GUI app)